MariamaMusa/Bakery-Business-Database/README.md

 ## 8. Future Enhancements

 - [ ] Integrate the database into excel for quick data entry
-- [ ] Develop a web or mobile application for easier data entry and management.
 - [ ] Add sales forecasting and demand prediction using machine learning techniques.
 - [ ] Support multi-branch operations by extending the database for multiple bakery locations.
 - [ ] Develop interactive dashboards for sales, customer, and inventory analysis using tools such as Power BI